David Ariail

 David William "Gump" Ariail (December 29, 1910 – February 10, 2001) was a college football player.

 College football

-Arial was an All-Southern end for the Auburn Tigers of Auburn University.
+Ariail was an All-Southern end for the Auburn Tigers of Auburn University.
 He was a teammate of College Football Hall of Fame inductee Jimmy Hitchcock.
-One source writes "Other than Jimmy Hitchcock, back, and "Gump" Arial, end, Auburn has no outstanding players."
+One source wrote, "Other than Jimmy Hitchcock, back, and "Gump" Arial [sic], end, Auburn has no outstanding players."
 He was selected All-American by the "captain's poll," selected by the captains of major college football programs.